 Here’s the second recipe, a spiced plum millet porridge, in my week of different porridge breakfasts for you to try to give 2015 a great healthy start.

 Helping to lower type 2 diabetes risk and protecting against cancer are just some of the many published benefits of a wholegrain unprocessed breakfast like this.

 Whilst on our honeymoon in Kenya in September 2013 I discovered that Millet Porridge was available for breakfast in most of the places we stayed in.

 Being someone who likes to try anything, especially porridge related, I instantly headed to the porridge breakfast location each day.

 However, I just could not get used to the taste of that dull grey looking concoction which tasted like soil!
 That was unusual for me, as someone who likes just about anything.

-Where To Buy Millet Porridge For This Spiced Plum Millet Porridge Recipe?
+Where Can I Buy Millet Porridge For This Spiced Plum Millet Porridge Recipe?